 If you have a definite preference for high-quality accommodation with a wide range of facilities, or for more intimate, authentic accommodation, let us know and we will suggest the best tours for you.

 Whatever standard or type of accommodation you stay in, you will almost always have your own en-suite facilities (either a bath or shower with WC).
-In the rare cases where there are only shared facilities, we will point this out to you.
+In the very rare cases where there are only shared facilities, we will point this out to you.